 \subsection{Multi-Condition ControlNet for PBR Consistent Image Synthesis and Transfer}

-With the constructed dataset in place, we train a model to learn the conditional distribution of the DTV field defined in Eq.~\eqref{eq:state_vector_field}.
+To learn the conditional distribution of the DTV field defined in Eq.~\eqref{eq:state_vector_field}, we design a multi-condition ControlNet optimized on our constructed paired P2P-50K dataset.
 During inference, the process begins by synthesizing a base PBR image derived from the G‑buffer and the text prompt.
 Subsequently, this representation is iteratively refined toward the PRR target by augmenting the physical anchors with semantic modulation.
 Within this framework, the current rendering $\mathbf{x}_t$ acts as a realistic prior which leverages the integrated physical and semantic controls to direct the network to generate the $\mathbf{x}_{t+1}$, which transitions from $\mathbf{x}_{t}$ and approaches PRR more closely.

 Formally, we employ a unified conditioning strategy to synthesize from the PBR to the PRR distribution.
-In all stages, the network accepts a 21-channel control tensor constructed by concatenating the physical conditions $\mathbf{C} \in \mathbb{R}^{H \times W \times 18}$—comprising six PBR buffers (albedo, roughness, metallic, normal, depth, and irradiance)—with a semantic modulation mask $\mathbf{M}_t \in \mathbb{R}^{H \times W \times 3}$, which serves as a spatial attention field derived from the cross-modal alignment mechanism (detailed in Sec.~\ref{sec:3-4-clipseg}).
+In all stages, the network accepts a 21-channel control tensor constructed by concatenating the physical conditions $\mathbf{C} \in \mathbb{R}^{H \times W \times 18}$—comprising six PBR buffers (albedo, roughness, metallic, normal, depth, and irradiance)—with a semantic modulation mask $\mathbf{M}_t \in \mathbb{R}^{H \times W \times 3}$, which serves as a spatial attention field derived from the cross-modal alignment mechanism (detailed in \refSec{sec:3-4-clipseg}).

 Consequently, the network predicts the more PRR $\mathbf{x}_{t+1}$ at time step $t$ as follows: where the $\mathbf{f}_\theta$ is our multi-condition ControlNet, regarded as the DTV field, with parameter $\theta$, $\mathbf{y}_t$ is the textual instruction, and $\mathbf{z}$ is a noisy latent of $\mathbf{x}_t$ for consistent transition: for the initial PBR synthesis, it is sampled from a standard Gaussian distribution $\mathbf{z}_0 \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, whereas for the PRR evolution, it is initialized from the encoding of the previous state $\mathbf{z}_t = \mathcal{E}(\mathbf{x}_t)$, where $\mathcal{E}(\cdot)$ denotes an encoder that maps the current rendering state into a latent representation.
 Also we define the DTV $\Delta {\mathbf{x}_t}$ as: